 - salt

-- starter
+- own starter

 Amish Friendship Bread Variations

-There are so many ways to make this bread your own and to your own preferences.
+There are so many ways to make this bread your own and to your own unique flavor preferences.
 Changing up the flavor of pudding, or adding mix ins can change up this recipe for a different taste.

 - Chocolate Chip with Coconut Bread: Use chocolate pudding and add 1/2 cup of chocolate chips and 1/2 cup of shredded coconut.